anuragjain-git/age-timer/README.md

 # Age Timer

-A simple web application that calculates and displays your age in years and milliseconds based on your date of birth.
+A simple web application that calculates and displays your age in years and milliseconds based on your date of birth.<br>
+<a href="https://anuragjain-git.github.io/age-timer/">Calculate you age here</a>

 ## Age Calculation Logic